sdilts/cl-bindgen/README.md

 ### System Include Directories

-cl-bindgen doesn't currently know where to find system include dirctories.
+cl-bindgen doesn't currently know where to find system include directories.
 This will cause any file that includes standard headers to not be processed without specifying the `-f` option.

 To find the system include directory, run the following command, and